 With the exception of the times around Christmas and Easter, snowfall usually coincides with tourist low periods.

-There are enough indoor attractions and museums to keep you busy.
-And did you know that many NYC museums are free or offer pay-what-you-like days?
+And, did you know that many NYC museums are free or offer pay-what-you-like days?
 Read about them here.

 Unlike November, when snow is fairly rare, snow in December usually occurs on about 2-3 days during the month with 1 day, on average, receiving a snowfall of 1 inch (2.5 cm) or more.

 Historically in New York City, December has seen a very large range in snowfalls from one year to the next.

-The risk for snow during December increase throughout the month with the end of the month about 3x more likely to see snow than at the beginning of the month.
+The risk for snow in December increases throughout the month with the end of the month about 3x more likely to see snow than at the beginning of the month.

 Regardless, you are more likely to deal with freezing rain than snow in December.
 Be sure to check out our full NYC December weather post.

-During January in New York City snow falls on about 4 days on average with 2 days normally seeing snowfalls of at least 1 inch (2.5 cm) and one day getting 3 inches (7.6 cm) or more.
+In January, snow falls on about 4 days on average with 2 days normally seeing snowfalls of at least 1 inch (2.5 cm) and one day getting 3 inches (7.6 cm) or more.

-Waterproof boots or shoes are a muss, as the sidewalks can be slippery due to a mix of snow and rain.
+Waterproof boots or shoes are a must, as the sidewalks can be slippery due to a mix of snow and rain.